 Complement the ET retrievals with crop yield, in order to acquire a better understanding of water use efficiency (WUE) of cultivated landscapes.

-Direct involvement of Africal Early Adopters, in order to secure the usefulness and applicability of the prototype.
+Direct involvement of African Early Adopters, in order to secure the usefulness and applicability of the prototype.

 Publish the findings in a freely available code repository and as scientifically peer-reviewed papers, as well as to promote the codes through other outreach activities such as development of digital notebooks.